Sports Prototype and GT Racing 1978 to 1981

 1981

-1981 was a transitional year before the major reorganization to Group C. The name of the Championship was changed to World Championship for Drivers and Makes.
+1981 was a transitional year before the major reorganization to Group C. The name of the Championship was changed to World Championship of Drivers and Makes.
 All of the North American Rounds were run jointly with IMSA.

 The Joest Porsche 935/81 was a factory authorized copy of the famous "Moby Dick" works car.
 This model was released by Minichamps in 2000 during their distributor "blackout" period, so very few ever made it to US vendors.
 They appear occasionally on German eBay, but are quite difficult to find.
 Because it has an unremarkable history and color scheme, I gave up trying to get one.